ivoa/vo-dml/tools/gradletooling/ReadMe.md

 * outputJavaDir - where the generated Java is created - the default is `build/generated/sources/vodml/java/` and it should not be necessary to ever alter this as gradle will integrate this automatically into the various source paths.

+## VODSL support

+There is a `vodslToVodml` task that will convert models authored in [vodsl](https://github.com/pahjbo/vodsl) into standard VO-DML.

+the configurable properties within the vodml extension are;

+* vodslDir - the default is `src/main/vodsl`
+* vodslFiles - this is set by default to be all the `*.vodsl` files in the vodslDir, but can be individually set.

+the task will write the VO-DML files into the vodmlDir

 ## Publishing the Java runtime to Maven Central

 The runtime is published to the `org.javastro` owned part of the maven central repository